Learn with Play!

 For touring dates outside of Missouri, financial awards may be available through your state arts council.
 Please ask for more information when booking your date(s).

-The Rep's Imaginary Theatre Company is grateful for the generous support of the Employee Community Fund of Boeing St. Louis for underwriting free performances in the St. Louis city and county schools; and of Monsanto Fund, The William T. Kemper Foundation-Commerce Bank, Trustee, and Brown Shoe Company, for general support.
+The Rep's Imaginary Theatre Company is grateful for the generous support of the Employee Community Fund of Boeing St. Louis for underwriting free performances in the St. Louis city and county schools; and of Monsanto Fund, The William T. Kemper Foundation-Commerce Bank, Trustee, and Caleres, for general support.
 Thank you.